Skip to content

 Italian Cookies: Part 1

 Prepare ahead and reduce your holiday stress level!
 Make 3 different Italian cookies: biscotti, amaretti, and Florentines.
 All are delicious, and Florentines are even gluten free!
 Complete the process for each recipe, and take home cookies to share with friends and family.
 Learn the when and how of preparing ahead, including the freezing of uncooked dough before completely cooking each delicious treat.
 Freshly baked cookies, ready in minutes, for the holiday season!
 This is a participatory baking class.
 A small group of 3-4 students will work together at each cooking station to complete the recipes on the night's menu.
-This class will meet inside CVU.
+"Adele evokes the culinary spirit of my Italian heritage.
+I experience flashbacks of childhood memories of all-day preparation by multigenerational multitudes milling about in the crazy kitchen for a togetherness to enliven and, well, entertain the senses in anticipation of a transformative culinary extravaganza."

 Mon, Dec 8